WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 In order to rent a property through Fleur Lettings, there are specific criteria which you will be required to meet:

 If you are self employed you will need to have a minimum of one year’s accounts.
-You will need to supply us with your latest year’s Tax Calculations and Tax Year Overviews, and/or we will apply to your Accountant for a written reference.
-We may also ask for a copy of your latest Business Bank Statement to verify your turnover, which has been paid into a UK Bank Account.
+You will need to supply your latest year’s Tax Calculations and Tax Year Overviews, and Let Alliance may also apply to your Accountant for a written reference.
+Let Alliance may ask for other documentation eg a copy of your latest Business Bank Statement (at a UK Bank) to verify your turnover.

-You will need a clean credit history eg no Country Court Judgements or Bankruptcies, and this will be confirmed via an independent Credit Check.
-This search may be stored on your credit report.
+In general, Let Alliance will need you to have a clean credit history eg no Country Court Judgements or Bankruptcies, which will be confirmed via a Credit Check.
+This search may leave a footprint on your Credit Report.

 THE PAPERWORK

-You will be sent your TENANCY AGREEMENT via a system called SIGNABLES.
-All Tenants over 18, Guarantors and Landlords MUST sign this document.
-It will be sent to each Guarantor and Tenant in order, and once you have signed it, it will be sent to the next person who needs to sign it.
-Therefore it is important that when you receive your Tenancy Agreement you sign it and submit it immediately.
-This cannot be signed by the Landlord until the previous Tenants have vacated the property.
+Once this has happened, you will be sent your TENANCY AGREEMENT via a system called SIGNABLES.
+All Tenants over 18 and Landlords MUST sign this document.
+It will be sent to each Tenant in order, and once signed by the Lead Tenant, it will be sent to the next Tenant who needs to sign it, and so on until all Tenants have signed and submitted the Agreement.
+After all Tenants have signed the document, it will be sent to and signed by the Landlord.
+Once your Landlord has signed the Tenancy Agreement each party will receive a copy of it.
+Therefore it is important that when you receive your Tenancy Agreement you read it carefully, sign it and submit it immediately.

-The TENANCY AGREEMENT provided is an Assured Shorthold Tenancy Agreement (AST), where every Tenant and Guarantor is jointly and severally liable for all aspects of the contract and rent payments.
-This means that if one Tenant does not pay the rent or causes damage to the property, the other Tenants/Guarantors are responsible for all of the rent or all of the damage.
+The TENANCY AGREEMENT provided is an Assured Periodic Tenancy Agreement (APT), where every Tenant is jointly and severally liable for all aspects of the contract and the rent payments.
+This means that if one Tenant does not pay the rent or causes damage to the property, the other Tenants are responsible for all of the rent or all of the damage.

 *** We will keep you up to date throughout the process! ***